-Low vision therapists assess functional visual ability using life-like conditions, such as various levels of lighting and contrast conditions, indoor and outdoor settings, and while doing everyday tasks.
+Low vision therapists use environmental conditions and situations found in daily life to assess your functional visual ability, such as various levels of lighting and contrast conditions, indoor and outdoor settings and your visual ability while doing everyday tasks.

-Our goal is to help patients regain as much independent functioning as possible by using their remaining vision and, when appropriate, by training them to use adaptive techniques or devices.
+Our goal is to help you regain as much independent functioning as possible by using your remaining vision and, when appropriate, by training you to use adaptive techniques or devices.

 Everyone’s situation is different.
-Our therapists develop personal therapy based on need which focuses on daily functional activities such as: self care, home management tasks (meal preparation, bill paying, etc), leisure activities and diving assessments.
+Our therapists develop personalized therapy that focuses on daily functional activities, such as:

-- Learning “sighted-guide” techniques so that the patient and caregiver can walk confidently together in a store or crowded mall, and up and down steps
+- “Sighted-guide” techniques that you can learn, so that you and your caregiver can walk confidently together in a store or crowded mall, and up and down steps